TahomaSoft/GutenPrintTrackUpstream-and-LocalDev/doc/gutenprint-users-manual.md

 ```{=html}
 <!-- -->
 ```
-1. 1.  ## []{#anchor-11}CUPS
+## CUPS ##

 Gutenprint may be used as a driver under CUPS (Common UNIX Printing System), if your system uses that spooler.
 Full description of CUPS is beyond the scope of this README file; full information may be found at [http://www.cups.org](http://www.cups.org/).
 Gutenprint 5.2 requires CUPS 1.1.9 or higher.
 We recommend use of 1.1.15 or above; that release of CUPS fixes some important bugs.
 Gutenprint supports CUPS 1.2, but at this time does not take advantage of the new features of that release.

 Gutenprint will normally detect the presence of CUPS on your system and will attempt to build the CUPS driver if it finds CUPS installed.
 If your distribution separates the CUPS installation into development and runtime packages, you must install the CUPS development package (*cups-devel* or similar).
 You may need to install other development packages depending upon how your distribution has built CUPS.
-The list of packages varies, but commonly development packages for TIFF (*libtiff-devel*), JPEG (*jpeg-devel* or *libjpeg-devel*), PNG (*libpng-devel*) and OpenSSL (*openssl-devel*) will be required.
-**Failure to install these packages will lead to errors when the package is compiled.**
+The list of packages varies, but commonly development packages for TIFF (*libtiff-devel*), JPEG (*jpeg-devel* or *libjpeg-devel*), PNG (*libpng-devel*) and OpenSSL (*openssl-devel*) will be required.  **Failure to install these packages will lead to errors when the package is compiled.**

 Installing the CUPS driver for Gutenprint 5.2 will not interfere with your ability to continue using the Gutenprint 5.0 or Gimp-Print 4.2 CUPS driver.

 The Gutenprint CUPS driver consists of the following components:

 -   The core Gutenprint CUPS driver, *rastertogutenprint.5.2*.
 This is a CUPS filter that converts CUPS raster data into printer-specific data.
 This is most commonly installed in */usr/lib/cups/filter*.
 -   Additional utilities to send certain commands to these printers are installed as *commandtocanon* and *commandtoepson*; they are installed in */usr/lib/cups/filter*.
 -   One or more sets of PPD files describing all of the printers supported by Gutenprint, if required.
 With CUPS 1.2 or above, the PPD files are not normally required.
 These are normally installed in */usr/share/cups/model/gutenprint*.
 These PPD files can only be used by the precise version of Gutenprint that they were built with; for example, it is not possible to use PPD files from Gutenprint 5.2.1 with Gutenprint 5.2.2.
 -   A CUPS driver for generating PPD files on the fly, *gutenprint.5.2*.
 This is used to generate PPD files on the fly with CUPS 1.2 or above, avoiding the need for storing large numbers of PPD files in the filesystem.
 This is normally installed in */usr/lib/cups/driver*.
 -   A utility to update PPD files from an earlier release of Gutenprint, *cups-genppdupdate*.
 This utility may be used to update PPD files generated by earlier versions of Gutenprint starting from 4.3.21.
 This is normally installed in */usr/sbin*.
 This utility cannot update PPD files from Gimp-Print 4.2. *cups-genppdupdate* offers a variety of options for more advanced use that are documented in the help message.
 -   A utility to generate PPD files, *cups-genppd.5.2*.
 Normally this is only required when the package is built.
 This is normally installed in */usr/sbin*.
 -   A utility to permit additional color calibration for Gutenprint-supported printers, *cups‑calibrate.* This is normally installed in */usr/bin*.